 Wash your hands.

-The outer bandage might stick to the Gelfoam because of blood in the bandage.
-If that happens, run warm water over the dressing until the dried blood softens and you can peel the dressing away from the Gelfoam.
-Be careful not to pull the Gelfoam off the wound.
+The outer bandage might stick to the absorbable dressing because of blood in the bandage.
+If that happens, gently run warm water over the dressing until the dried blood softens and you can peel the outer bandage away.
+Be careful not to pull the absorbable dressing off the wound.

-If the warm water method alone does not work to loosen the bandage, you may pour hydrogen peroxide over the dressing.
+If the warm water method alone doesn't work to loosen the bandage, you may pour hydrogen peroxide over the dressing.
 This will help soften the dried blood.

-If this doesn’t work and you are having difficulty, return to this facility and let us replace the dressing for you.
+If this doesn’t work and you are having trouble, return to this facility and let us replace the dressing for you.

 After you have removed the bandage, rinse the wound area with soap and water.
 Look at the area around the wound for redness, swelling, or pus.

-Put an antibiotic ointment over the Gelfoam to keep it from sticking to the new bandage.
+Put an antibiotic ointment over the absorbable dressing to keep it from sticking to the new bandage.
 Put on another bandage or large adhesive bandage.

 If you were given an appointment for wound check or dressing change, be sure to keep this appointment.